Leiden Centraal railway station: Leiden III: Schelling's Station

 These traffic issues led to the decision to elevate the railway lines, which necessitated reconstructing the station.
 An entirely new station building was opened in August 1953.
 This station was designed by Herman Schelling, who had gained some renown as the architect of Amsterdam's Muiderpoort station.
 Stylistically, it matched his other post-war designs such as those in Enschede and Hengelo.
-While the end of the traffic problems around the staton was welcomed, Schelling's design itself was not received favorably.
+While the end of the traffic problems around the station was welcomed, Schelling's design itself was not received favorably.
 Its rather austere style contrasted markedly with the opulent forms of its predecessor and was regarded as unbefitting Leiden's status as the predominant university city in the country.
 In addition, increasing numbers of passengers soon caused the somewhat undersized building – with public areas not much larger than those of its predecessor – to become overcrowded.

 Until 1976, Leiden station was a stop on the Oude Lijn where passengers could only change trains to the Woerden - Leiden line.
 However, after new connecting tracks were added in 1976 at Den Haag Laan van NOI Station, travelers could now connect to Den Haag Centraal Station, which had opened in 1973.
 This change made Leiden a much busier transfer point and further increased pressure on the small station.
 Now, passengers could choose to travel to Den Haag HS Station – like before – or to Den Haag Centraal Station, which is closer to the city center and has far more local transport options, including a big bus and tram hub.

 The addition of the Schiphollijn in 1981 further increasing the station's capacity issues.
 Leiden now became an important transit hub to the nation's main airport.
 Because of the heavy traffic on the Schiphol line, the Leiden to The Hague section was running into delays, so it was expanded to four tracks.
 This required extending the station, which was done in 1995.
 However, due to its narrow platforms and the continued increase in passenger numbers, the decision was taken to replace the station with a new complex.